intelagense/rwxrob/README.md

 * Learning cloud native architecture and applications development
 * Applying cybersecurity skills in a learning environment

-These days I make ends meet through mentoring for the company I founded and have been running for close to eight years, but I'm actively seeking full-time employment focused on Go development specifically for

 ## Availability

-Although mentoring for the company I started eight years ago meets most of the needs of my family I am actively seeking full-time employment specifically doing CTO work and/or development in Go (golang) creating command line, terminal UI, systems and backend applications as well as cloud native applications involving Docker, Kubernetes, gRPC, ProtoBuf, et cetera.
-I'm also looking for opportunities to write pentesting and security auditing software as I did for IBM but in Go.
+I've been down-sizing my private mentored community gradually and I am currently seeking full-time employment specifically doing CTO-type work and/or development in Go (golang) creating command line, terminal UI, systems and backend applications as well as cloud native applications involving Docker, Kubernetes, gRPC, ProtoBuf, et cetera.
+I'm also looking for opportunities to write pentesting and security auditing software as I did for IBM but written in the Go programming language.

 ## Work History